-2. Let The Police Know
+2. Let the Police Know

-3. Don’t Let The Mail Accumulate
+3. Don’t Let the Mail Accumulate

-A stack of newspapers and magazines on the front porch is a clear sign that nobody is home and they haven’t been home in a while.
+A stack of newspapers and magazines on the front porch is a clear sign that nobody is home and that they haven’t been home in a while.
 This is often one of the first signs that criminals look for when trying to find their next target.
 You’ll need to make sure your home isn’t on their list by preventing any buildup in the mailbox or on the porch.
 Of course, this can be difficult if you aren’t home.

 One approach is to ask a neighbor, friend, or family member to check your mail regularly while you are gone.
 As long as they bring in the mail from the box and the newspapers from the porch, the problem is solved.
 You can give them a spare key so that they can take the mail inside your home or have them hold on to it themselves until you return.